Java Recipes

 2. Ensure that there is a sawtooth pattern in the heap usage after collection.
 Otherwise, the heap size may be too small or the nursery too big.

-10. Object allocation failures for objects greater than 5MB should generally be investigated.
+9. Object allocation failures for objects greater than 5MB should generally be investigated.
+Sometimes high allocation sizes are acceptable.

-11. Take a system dump or HPROF heapdump during peak activity and review it with the Eclipse Memory Analyzer Tool to see if there are any areas in the heap for optimization.
+11. Consider taking a system dump or HPROF heapdump during peak activity in a test environment and review it with the Eclipse Memory Analyzer Tool to see if there are any areas in the heap for optimization.

-13. Review the stderr and stdout logs for any errors, warnings, or high volumes of messages (e.g. OutOfMemoryErrors).
+12. Review the stderr and stdout logs for any errors, warnings, or high volumes of messages (e.g. OutOfMemoryErrors, etc.).

-14. If running multiple JVMs on the same machine, consider pinning JVMs to sets of processor cores and tuning -Xgcthreads/-XcompilationThreads or -XX:ParallelGCThreads.
+13. If running multiple JVMs on the same machine, consider pinning JVMs to sets of processor cores and tuning -Xgcthreads/-XcompilationThreads (IBM/OpenJ9 JVM) or -XX:ParallelGCThreads (HotSpot JVM).

-15. In general, if memory usage is very flat and consistent, it may be optimal to fix -Xms = -Xmx.
+14. In general, if memory usage is very flat and consistent, it may be optimal to fix -Xms = -Xmx.
 For widely varying heap usage, -Xms < -Xmx is generally recommended.
-You may get the best of both worlds by setting -Xms to the lowest steady state memory usage, -Xmaxf1.0 to eliminate shrinkage, -Xminf to avoid compaction before expansion, and -Xmine to reduce expansions.

 For details, see the Java chapter and the chapter for your particular JVM.